Building Healthy Communities | Near Westside, SyracusePDF Version

 - Renovated an underused, dilapidated tennis court into a box soccer court;

-- Worked with a local church to provide indoor organized physical activity opportunities for youth.
+- Worked with a local church to provide indoor organized physical activity opportunities for youth in the winter months.

-- Launched “50 Events in 50 Weeks” campaign to connect neighbors and activate public outdoor and indoor spaces;
+- Launched “50 Events in 50 Weeks” campaign to connect neighbors and activate public outdoor and indoor spaces, exceeding its goal and hosting a total of 55 events;

-- Completed the Skiddy Park field house, which includes community space and a neighborhood police outpost for improved safety.
+- Completed the Skiddy Park field house, which includes community space and a neighborhood police outpost for improved safety; and

 - Nojaim Bros.
 Supermarket